AdobeDocs/experience-manager-65.en/help/forms/using/install-configure-document-services.md

 >* When you run PDF Generator service as a non-root user, provide the non-root user read and write access to all the font directories.
 >* Whenever you install new fonts to the fonts folder, restart the AEM Forms instance.
 >

+### (Windows Only) Additional configuration for using Microsoft Office 2019 on Windows Server 2019

+If you are using Microsoft Office 2019 on Microsoft Windows Server 2019, you must ensure the following:

+* While using the PDF Generator service, your Windows machine should not have any active remote connection with the AEM server (Windows RDP session).
+* The default printer must be set to Adobe PDF.

+> [!NOTE]
+>* For Apple macOS and Ubuntu OS, you need not require to configure the aforementioned settings.

 ## Install AEM Forms add-on package {#install-aem-forms-add-on-package}